What’s Open in Old Town Chinatown Portland 2020/2021? A Comprehensive Map | Updated Frequently

 The Society Hotel Bingen and The Society Hotel Portland are open for business and we are focused on the health and safety of our guests, staff and community.
-At this time, we are trying our best to reduce the impact on the guest experience while also complying with local regulations.
-Below you will find some adjustments [...]
+Looking for our Portland COVID-19 FAQ and policy changes?
+Click here.
+At this time, we are trying our best to reduce the impact on the guest experience while also [...]

 Eight Itineraries for the “Perfect Day” in the Columbia River Gorge